4 Freelancing Tips to Help You Become a Successful Freelancer in 2024

 This is all well and good, except marketing is for brands.
 It really shouldn't be for people.
 As the inspirational Rachael Kay Albers says in her podcast, Marketing Muckracking, brands leave no room for the self.
 Evidence of this is littered across LinkedIn.
 Copywriters who only talk about the benefits of copywriting to a website and how it will drive sales.
 SEO experts who only talk about why you need a strong SEO strategy.

-The list goes on, but so much of social media now is three dimensional humans who have compressed themselves into flat, two-dimensional forms to fit their audience's expectations.
+The list goes on, but so much of social media now is three-dimensional humans who have compressed themselves into flat, two-dimensional forms to fit their audience's expectations.
 The kind of screwed up thing is, it works!
 Of course, it does.
 It's GOOD marketing, with an email list sign-up and freebie giveaway.

 Perhaps we can burn the things that aren't serving us to the ground, like content mills, low wages, personal branding that keeps us in a box, uncompensated work, and AI detectors that tells us we aren't human, and rebuild a joyful future from the ashes.